tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_postman.md

 *  See the response in a prettified JSON view or a raw format
 *  Easily include header information

-Using a GUI REST client, you won't have to worry about getting curl syntax right and analyzing requests and responses from the command line.
+With a GUI REST client, you won't have to worry about getting curl syntax right and analyzing requests and responses from the command line.

 ## Common GUI clients